5jt/dyalog-cookbook/manuscript/07-Handling-errors.md

 `windowsEventSource`
 : This defaults to an empty vector, meaning that `HandleError` does not attempt to write to the Windows Event Log.
 Writing to the Windows Event Log is discussed in its own chapter.

 [^stop]: The English poets among us love that the tersest way to bring a function to a full stop is to type one.
-(American poets will of course have typed a period and will think of it as calling time out.)
+(American poets will of course have typed a period and will think of it as calling timeout.)

 *[HTML]: Hyper Text Mark-up language